Curious Cuisiniere

 So, how did our baked egg rolls stack up?

-Crispy on the outside with the perfect flavor of a Reuben sandwich from ample corned beef, Swiss cheese, and sauerkraut in the filing.
+Crispy on the outside with the perfect flavor of a Reuben sandwich from ample corned beef, Swiss cheese, and sauerkraut in the filling.

 In a word, they were fantastic!